 A financial service provider in Ireland is a firm that deals with saving money, insurance, banking, stockbroking or other financial service.
 If you have a complaint about a financial service provider you should begin by complaining directly to the person that you would normally deal with in the firm.
 If you are not satisfied with how your complaint is dealt with you can make a more formal complaint to senior management at the financial service provider.
-The National Consumer Agency provides information on how to complain about financial service providers.
+The Competition and Consumer Protection Commission provides information on how to complain about financial service providers.
 You can read more about effective ways to make a complaint here.
 If you are still not satisfied that your complaint is being dealt with fairly by the firm, you may take your complaint to the Financial Services Ombudsman.

 The Financial Services Ombudsman Bureau was established under the Central Bank and Financial Services Authority Ireland Act 2004.
 The Bureau commenced it's work on 1 April 2005.
 The Financial Services Ombudsman is an independent officer whose remit is to investigate, mediate and adjudicate unresolved complaints of customers about financial service providers.

 The Ombudsman for the Credit Institutions and the Insurance Ombudsman of Ireland schemes are now part of the Financial Services Ombudsman Bureau.
 Any complaints that were made to either of these offices before the Bureau was established will be carried forward.

 The Office of the Pensions Ombudsman will continue to deal with any complaints about occupational pension schemes or Personal Retirement Savings Accounts (PRSAs).
 You should submit a complaint you may have about the way that a scheme is being administered to the Pension Ombudsman.
 You can read more about Ireland's Pensions Ombudsman here.